Tennessee Field Diamonds

 also different in that almost all the crystals occur with

-on the points and edges.
+at least some chips on the points and edges.

 Large complex bipyramidal crystal.